peterhinch/micropython-samples/astronomy/README.md

-The code was ported from C/C++ as presented in "Astronomy on the Personal Computer" by Montenbruck and Pfleger, with mathematical improvements contributed by Raul Kompaß and Marcus Mendenhall.
+The code was ported from C/C++ as presented in "Astronomy on the Personal Computer" by Montenbruck and Pfleger, with mathematical improvements contributed by Marcus Mendenhall and Raul Kompaß.
+Raul Kompaß substantially improved the accuracy when using 32-bit floating point.
 The sourcecode exists in the book and also on an accompanying CD-R. The file `CDR_license.txt` contains a copy of the license file on the disk, which contains source, executable code, and databases.
 This module (obviously) only references the source.
 I am not a lawyer; I have no idea of the legal status of code translated from sourcecode in a published work.